Density-dependent incompressible Navier--Stokes equations in critical tent spaces

 \section{Abstract}

-In this paper we prove the existence of global solutions to the inhomogeneous incompressible Navier--Stokes equations, whenever the initial velocity belongs to some subspace of $\mathrm{BMO}^{-1}$, and the initial density is sufficiently close to $1$ in the uniform metric.
+In this paper we prove the existence of global solutions to the inhomogeneous incompressible Navier--Stokes equations, whenever the initial velocity is small enough in some subspace of $\mathrm{BMO}^{-1}$ and the initial density is sufficiently close to $1$ in the uniform metric.
 This is a natural extension to the variable density case of the celebrated result by H. Koch and D. Tataru \cite{kochtataru} concerning the classical Navier--Stokes equations.